expipiplus1/vulkan/generate/readme.md

   - Only one of each type of struct can be returned from each function, could we just return a tuple: `(A, Maybe B, Maybe C, ..)` covering all the possible extensions?

+- `VkPipelineCoverageToColorStateCreateInfoNV` Has an optional member which dictates a bool parameter

+- Raise an issue for structs which extend a returnedonly struct which are not returnedonly

+- Should wrap the function pointers in VkAllocationCallbacks

+- The names for sibling vector members could be improved